TL;DR Answer Box

 Meet Brian.
 He’s sharp, successful, and confident in the company he works for.
 His:

-Salary?
-Comes from the company.
+- Salary comes from the company.

-Stock options?
-Tied to the company.
+- Stock options are tied to the company.

-401(k)?
-Overloaded with the company’s stock.
+- 401(k) is overloaded with the company’s stock.

 For a while, it’s a dream scenario.
 Until the company misses earnings, faces a scandal, or hits an economic speed bump.